openclimatedata/pyhector/README.md

 [Hector](https://github.com/JGCRI/hector)
-requires [Boost](http://www.boost.org/), so to install and use `pyhector` you need to have the the filesystem and system modules of *Boost version 1.5+* installed.
+requires [Boost](http://www.boost.org/), so to install and use `pyhector` you need to have the filesystem and system modules of *Boost version 1.5+* installed.

 E.g., on Ubuntu/Debian these can be installed by invoking